UPPMAX/install-methods/bioinfo/SeqAn/SeqAn-2.3.1_install-README.md

 Now for both systems... this takes a long time.

     make

+However for tintin 'make' will fail with the following because the only boost available is the system boost, which is 1.41, but this feature file was introduced at some point after this and before 1.55, which is the module boost available on milou.

+    [ 69%] Building CXX object extras/apps/bs_tools/CMakeFiles/casbar.dir/casbar.cpp.o
+    /sw/apps/bioinfo/SeqAn/1.4.2/tintin/seqan-1.4.2/extras/apps/bs_tools/casbar.cpp:67:38: fatal error: boost/math/tools/tuple.hpp: No such file or directory
+     #include <boost/math/tools/tuple.hpp>
+                                          ^
+    compilation terminated.
+    make[2]: *** [extras/apps/bs_tools/CMakeFiles/casbar.dir/casbar.cpp.o] Error 1
+    make[1]: *** [extras/apps/bs_tools/CMakeFiles/casbar.dir/all] Error 2
+    make: *** [all] Error 2

 Must we create a dummy file and a directory or 'make install' will fail?